-In collaboration with our academic partners, and the government of the United Arab Emirates, we are in the process of capturing millions of 3D images of threatened objects.
-Armed with lightweight, discreet and easy-to-use 3D cameras, our dedicated volunteer photographers are capturing high quality scans at important sites in conflict zones throughout the Middle East and North Africa.
-Approximately 5,000 of these low-cost, high-tech cameras will be distributed by early 2016.
-Images from these devices are uploaded through our web portal for inclusion in the open-source Million Image Database.
-The images will be used for research, heritage appreciation, educational programs and 3D replication – including full-scale 3D replication using proprietary cement-based 3D printing techniques.
-The first full-scale replication will occur in April, 2016 with further replications scheduled throughout 2016 and 2017.
+In collaboration with our academic partners, and the government of the United Arab Emirates, the IDA is in the process of capturing millions of 3D images of threatened objects.
+Armed with smartphones, DSLRs, or our proprietary lightweight, discreet and easy-to-use 3D cameras, our dedicated volunteer photographers are capturing high quality scans at important sites in conflict zones throughout the Middle East and North Africa.
+Images are uploaded through our web portal for inclusion in the open-source Million Image Database.
+These images will be used for research, heritage appreciation, educational programs and 3D reconstruction.
+The first monumental-scale reconstruction occurred in April, 2016 in Trafalgar Square, London.
+Subsequent reconstructions have taken place in New York City, Dubai, Florence, Arona and Washington D.C.
 This program is the first of its kind in both purpose and scale.
 However, it is our hope that it will become a model for future similar endeavors.
 While there are those who seek to encourage us to forget the past – to forget the shared history that unites us – we are dedicated to ensuring that the visual reminders that keep that history alive remain a part of the human experience.

 Marsoulas Caves with NYU and The University of Toulouse

-The Corpus of Ptolemaic Inscriptions project began in October 2013, with the aim of creating a Corpus of up-to-date editions of the Greek, bilingual and trilingual inscriptions on stone from Ptolemaic Egypt (323-30 BCE), numbering around 450 items.
-The project will make available a full corpus of scholarly editions, replacing older publications and other partial collections organised by specific region or theme, and will offer for the first time a full picture of the Greek epigraphy of the Ptolemaic period.
-RTI has been able to provide clearer readings and more tangible results on inscriptions which have been eroded over time.
+The Ptolemaic Inscriptions project began in October 2013, with the aim of creating a corpus of up-to-date editions of the University of Oxford's collection -- numbering about 450 items -- of Greek, bilingual and trilingual inscriptions on stone from Ptolemaic Egypt (323-30 BCE).
+Relying primarily on RTI, this initiative ultimately yielded a completely new set of scholarly editions, which replaced older, partial editions.
+This new resource, organized by region and theme, offered -- for the first time -- a full picture of the Greek epigraphy of the period.

 Epigraphical Database at ISAW

-The IDA is working with ISAW to create a uniform template for epigraphical materials.
-This will allow researchers to input information easily and in a uniform style.
-The project is currently in its early programming stage.
+The IDA worked with NYU’s Institute for the Study of the Ancient World to create a uniform digital template for epigraphical materials that has enabled researchers to input information more easily and both store and present it in a more uniform style.

 Beazley Archive Pottery and Gemstones